ninformations/UIExample/README.md

 # uiexample

+This project is in NodeJs.
 This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.

 ## Build & development
+Please run `bower install && npm install` if you are running this for first time to install bower and node modules.

-Run `grunt` for building and `grunt serve` for preview.
+Run `grunt serve` for preview and `grunt` for building.

 ## Testing